-Quizzes: You will be given a quiz almost every Friday.
+Quizzes: You will be given a quiz almost every Monday.
 If you are absent on the day a quiz is given, it may be made up within one week of when it was given.
 You are responsible for requesting a make-up quiz.
 The lowest quiz score will be dropped from the computation of the course grade.

-Mathematical Engagement: Half of your "Mathematical Engagement" grade will be based on your class participation.
+Mathematical Engagement: Half of your "Mathematical Engagement" grade will be based on your class participation, and projects (other than the final project).
 I expect that you will volunteer answers to questions posed to the class as a whole and that you will be prepared to make a contribution to the discussion if specifically called upon.
 In the event, that I call on you specifically you do not necessarily need to be able to answer the question I ask, but you should be prepared to give a partial answer, an intelligent guess, or to ask a relevant question.
-The other half of your "Mathematical Engagement" grade will be based on completing assigned readings as well as two of the following activities designed to have you encounter mathematics outside the classroom.
-You can complete an activity in one of two ways:
+The other half of your "Mathematical Engagement" grade will be based on completing assigned readings and review sheets as well as two Activities designed to have you encounter mathematics outside the classroom.
+You can complete an Activity in one of two ways:

-- (1) Attend a Mathematics/Statistics Colloquium and write a page summarizing and reacting to the lecture. - (2) Read an article on reserve in the Library (see handout) and write a page summarizing and reacting to the article.
+- (1) Attend a Mathematics/Statistics Colloquium and write a page summarizing and reacting to the lecture. - (2) Read an article provided by me and write a page summarizing and reacting to the article.